PurpleKingdomGames/indigo-docs/examples/ui/maskedpane/README.md

 # UI Components: Masked Pane

-This example shows how to set up a `Masked Pane` using Indigo's general UI system.
+This example shows how to set up a `MaskedPane` using Indigo's general UI system.

 ## What is a 'Masked Pane'